-Use your revealed Leverage cards to bribe, conspire, stab, poison, and shift alliances.
+REBELLION PHASE: Use the Leverage cards to bribe, conspire, stab, poison, and shifting alliances.

-Determine which Court Member becomes King.
-The family with control is victorious.
+SCORING Determine which Court Member becomes King.
+The family with control of the new King is victorious.

 Usurp the King has a hierarchy of seven victory conditions.
-To win as the heir you will need to eliminate (or make sure that someone else does) two other victory conditions (The Usurper’s and the King’s).
+To win as the Heir, you will need to eliminate King and the Usurper victory condition (or make sure that someone else does).

-The Bastard and the King may both be working towards eliminating the Usurper victory but they are in no way actually working TOGETHER!
+The Bastard and the King may both be working towards eliminating the Usurper victory, but they are in no way working TOGETHER!